 Prior to the day, students will select a number of employer talks they wish to attend.
 During the day they will get the opportunity to experience a talk by different local industry sectors, ask questions and participate in an activity based on that industry sector.
 Students will review and analyse their selected talks and get a great insight into a number of careers that have a personal interest to them

-On this day, all year 11 students will formally begin their UCAS Progress applications and research into future options post GCSE.
-More details on the UCAS Progress application system and how you can assist you child are in the section “How to apply for post GCSE courses”
+On this day, all year 11 students will formally begin their PS16 applications (Positive Steps at 16) and research into future options post GCSE.
+More details on the PS16 application system and how you can assist you child are in the section “How to apply for post GCSE courses”

 All year 12 students will visit a local university (DMU traditionally) to undertake a University Experience Day.
 This will give students a chance to find out about university life, sample a lecture and have a campus tour.